 Kansas City is drained by the Missouri River and its tributaries, particularly the Blue River, the Little Blue River and Shoal Creek.
 It contains parts of 49 watersheds, 26 north of the Missouri River and 23 south of it.
 Extensive mining of limestone in the past has been transformed into over 20 million square feet of underground commercial and industrial space, the largest concentration in the United States.
 The largest development, Hunt Midwest SubTropolis covers 913 acres and contains 6.5 miles of roads and 10 million square feet of improved space.
 Occupants, including the U.S. Postal Service and the Environmental Protection Agency, already fill 5 million square feet of it.

-Kansas City’s Parks and Recreation Department oversees a 130-mile boulevard and parkway system, 136 miles of trails, 221 parks, 48 fountains, 125 ball diamonds, 10 community centers, 93 tennis courts, five golf courses, and 24 pools.
+Kansas City’s Parks and Recreation Department oversees a 135-mile boulevard and parkway system, 136 miles of trails, 221 parks, 48 fountains, 125 ball diamonds, 10 community centers, 93 tennis courts, five golf courses, and 24 aquatic facilities.
 Swope Park is one of the nation’s largest city parks, comprising 1,805 acres.

 Kansas City has the most freeway lanes per capita of any United States city.
 It is one of only six cities in the nation with four primary interstate highways within its City limits (I-70, I-35, I-29, and I-49).